All Episodes

 Can I ask you this question?

-As I as I look through and and I spent a lot of time this weekend doing a deep dive into your book, and I I really just want you to express it because nobody does it as well as you.
+As I look through, and I spent a lot of time this weekend doing a deep dive into your book, and I really just want you to express it because nobody does it as well as you.

-As I go through all of this, what I see is is there is a a common theme.
+As I go through all of this, what I see is there is a common theme.

-Not only virtue and truth that you discussed earlier, but people fundamentally they leave these principles behind and the desire for power and money and greed of those in power, literally takes takes us away from what got us here.
+Not only virtue and truth that you discussed earlier, but people, fundamentally, they leave these principles behind and the desire for power and money and greed of those in power literally takes us away from what got us here.

 You're right.